g4lvanix/rustdw/README.md

 `rustdw` includes three [word lists published by the EFF](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
-Please refer to the linked page for a discussion of tradeoffs in selecting the ordlist and explanations on the cryptographic strength of the resulting passphrases.
+Please refer to the linked page for a discussion of tradeoffs in selecting the wordlist and explanations on the cryptographic strength of the resulting passphrases.

 | Argument | Generated from               | Number of words | Entropy per word (bits) |
 | -------- | ---------------------------- | --------------- | ----------------------- |